-I am doing my second PhD study at the School of Languages, Cultures and Societies, University of Leeds.
-My current research project is focused on computational analysis of morphosyntactic categories in Georgian.
+I received my PhD degree in applied linguistics at the School of Languages, Cultures and Societies, University of Leeds in 2019.
+My PhD thesis title is Computational Analysis of Morphosyntactic Categories in Georgian.

-I have a PhD degree in Philology (Lexicography) from Ivane Javakhishvili Tbilisi State University, Tbilisi, Georgia.
+My previous PhD degree is in Philology (Lexicography) from Ivane Javakhishvili Tbilisi State University, Tbilisi, Georgia.
 The PhD thesis title is Compilation of New Georgian-European Learner's Dictionary Using Corpus Methodology.

 I have obtained my MA degree from Ivane Javakhishvili Tbilisi State University, Tbilisi, Georgia.
 My MA research focused on the Georgian-Italian Dictionary (1629) by Stefano Paolini and Niceforo Irbachi Giorgiano.

 The dictionaries that I have worked on include:

 The Corpora that I have worked on include:

 My Research Interests include corpus linguistics, lexicography and morphology.
 In particular, I am interested in corpus design and construction and corpus analysis methods, software tools and application of corpus methods in lexicography.
 My current research work is focused on computational analysis of morphosyntactic categories in Georgian.
 My language interests also include other Kartvelian languages - Megrelian and Laz.

 Daraselia, Sophiko (2019) Computational Analysis of Morphosyntactic Categories in Georgian.
 PhD thesis, University of Leeds.

 Daraselia S. (2015) Issues of Compilation of New Georgian-European Learner's Dictionary Using the Corpus Methodology.
 [PhD thesis in Georgian, Abstract in English, Ivane Javakhishvili Tbilisi State University 2015].